-- If you can, get your team together in-person, or encourage meet-ups among team members who are located near one another.
+- If you can, get your team together in-person, or encourage meet-ups among employees who are located near one another.

-How to manage people in a virtual environment has many similarities to a co-located team, but some unique challenges too.
+How to manage people in a virtual environment has many similarities to a co-located team.
+But it has some unique challenges, too!

 We’ve highlighted some of the most common challenges, along with tips for overcoming them.
 It’s critical that your remote workplace is set up intentionally, with the right systems, processes, policies, and tools to encourage success.

 Of course, new hires also play a big role (a subject for another time!).
 Certain types of people work very well in a virtual environment, especially if you’ve set them up with the right foundations.